Making transport more robust and interpretable by moving data through a small number of anchor points: Additional experiments

-{\textit{Fragmented Hypercube:}} In the first experiment, the source distribution is $\mu = {\cal{U}}([-1,1]^d)$ and the target distribution is $\nu = T_{\#}\mu$ (i.e., $\nu\overset{d}{=} T(x), x\overset{d}{=}\mu$), where $T(x)= x + 2\text{sign}(x)\odot(e_1+e_2)$, and $e_i$ is the canonical basis of $\mathbf{R}^d$.
+\paragraph{Fragmented Hypercube:} In the first experiment, the source distribution is $\mu = {\cal{U}}([-1,1]^d)$ and the target distribution is $\nu = T_{\#}\mu$ (i.e., $\nu\overset{d}{=} T(x), x\overset{d}{=}\mu$), where $T(x)= x + 2\text{sign}(x)\odot(e_1+e_2)$, and $e_i$ is the canonical basis of $\mathbf{R}^d$.
 In this example, the signal lies only in the first $2$ dimensions while the remaining $d-2$ dimensions are noises.
 The data shows explicit clustering structure.
-We investigate the data transports produced by OT, entropic regularized OT, and \alg with $k_x=k_y=4$ to see if \alg can capture the data structure and whether it provides robust transport.
+We investigate the estimated transports $\hat{x}=\int yp(y|x)dx$ produced by OT, entropy- regularized OT, and \alg with $k_x=k_y=4$ to see if \alg can capture the data structure and whether it provides robust transport.
 We choose $d=30$ and draw $N=250$ points from each distribution.
 The result is shown in Figure \ref{fig:frag}.
-We see that all methods capture the cluster structure but both OT and regularized are sensitive to noise in $d-2$ dimensions, while \alg provides a data transport that is more robust against noise in high dimensional space.
+We see that all methods capture the cluster structure, but both \ot and regularized are sensitive to noise in $d-2$ dimensions, while \alg provides a data transport that is more robust against noise in high dimensional space.

-In the second experiment, we consider data without separate clustering structure.
+\paragraph{Disk to annulus:} In the second experiment, we consider data without separate clustering structure.
 In this example, the source and target distributions are

-Again only the first 2 dimensions contain the signal while the rest $d-2$ are noise.
+Again only the first $2$ dimensions contain the signal while the rest $d-2$ are noise.
 We draw $250$ points from each distribution and choose $d =30$.
-We compare OT, entropic regularized OT, and \alg with $k_x=k_y=15$.
+We compare the estimated transports $\hat{x}=\int yp(y|x)dx$ for OT, entropy-regularized OT, and \alg with $k_x=k_y=15$.
 In this example, we increase the number of anchors as the annulus can be regarded as having infinite clusters.
 We visualize the result in Figure \ref{fig:annulus}.
-We observe that \alg is more regular than the other two, but the support of the target is not full covered by the transportation.
+We observe that \alg is more regular than the other two, but the support of the target is not fully covered by the transportation.
 This is because the rank constraint imposed on \alg limits its degree of freedom to transport data.